 Do your gums bleed constantly?
 Do they cause you tooth pain and other dental issues?
 Doctors estimate that 75% of American adults have some form of gum disease.
 Gum disease is a serious dental concern because the condition has strong links to other medical issues such as heart disease and diabetes.
 Healthy gums provide the foundation for healthy teeth!

 Dr. Freano considers the prevention of gum disease an important facet of restorative dental care in his Lexington, KY dental office.
 He makes it a point to visually check for gum disease during every dental appointment.
 If he finds signs of this silent disease, he will recommend treatments and give at-home steps to alleviate the symptoms.
+Continue reading to learn more about gum disease and how we can help you address bleeding gums at Complete Dentistry For All Ages.

 What is Gum Disease?